Giake/neptune_final_project/readme.md

 After formatting of the data files sepparately we will combine them and concatinate the various matrixes to use them in the tree producing software "..." for input in a phylogenetic program.

-The data I will use are partly simulation and possibly publicly available.
-I plan to have a small test data sample of 4 spieces and if that proves succesful we can expand and input more data in the code we produced.
+The data I will use are partly simulation and personnaly collected.
+I plan to have a small  data sample of a few species and if that proves succesful we can expand and input more data in the code we produced.

 ## Methods